-Rural crime is an issue for large areas of the countryside but often goes unreported.
+Rural crime is an issue for large areas of the countryside in Cleveland but it often goes unreported.

-It can impact on insurance premiums, food prices and damage local communities.
+It can impact on insurance premiums, food prices as well as damage local communities.

-There are 4 main types of rural crime
+There are four main types of rural crime:

-Environmental crime is often considered to be a rural crime.
-It covers the dumping of illegal waste, fly tipping, polluting watercourses and land.
+Environmental crime is often considered to be a rural crime and covers dumping illegal waste, fly tipping, polluting watercourses and land.

 Wildlife crime is primarily associated with the countryside.
-Offences include:
+Offences include the following:

 - Persecution of badgers, birds and bats;

 - The theft and collection of eggs;

 - Collection/trade in protected species and animal products;

 - Not registering animals, which require a licence;